BYU-PCCL/mindreader/README.md

       Description:
       - creates a temporary heat cube for testing purposes (500,500, time_steps).
 In this case time_steps = 200.

+## int_test.py

+   File Description:
+     - this is a simple test of our particle filter and model
+     - we want to infer the naive_uav's deterministic path and its current location on the path as it navigates based on observations.
+We are assuming observations are only sound at this point

+    Description:
+    - loads
+      - isovist
+      - polygon segments X1,Y1,X2,Y2
+      - all uav path types
+    - initalize the model as BasicIntruder
+    - set particle count as 1000
+    - instantiate the particle filter 'pf'
+    - initialize all particles
+      - every particle is assigned a uav_type with its respect path
+      - every particle samples a state (time step within path)
+    - We randomly choose a uav_type, uav_path, and uav_loc_on_route to represent what's actually happening. (we want the pf to infer the path and the location on the path)
+    - Filtering
+      - for 1000 iterations
+      - condition the intruder location (0.1, 0.1)
+      - we get the uav_loc and determine noise_level
+      - set seen to false
+      - make heard (i.e. noise_level) and seen as observations 'obs'
+      - let pf step with obs and condiitoned on int_loc (intruder location)
+        - all particles take a step forward according to their assigned uav_type/path and time step location
+      - simulate the uav stepping (update uav_loc_on_route)
+      - TODO: resample particles

 ## sim_i.py
 Simulation file for naive agents.
 Can be run as "headless=False" to view the behavior of the agents.